hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 void setCandidateRoster(@NonNull final Roster candidateRoster);
 ```

+The steps to validate and add the Roster to the state will be executed within the same thread that submits the request.
+An exception will be thrown if the Roster is invalid.
+The durability of the submitted Roster is ensured via storing it in the state.

 The existing `PlatformState` class is in the middle of a refactor, and in the long term, may cease to exist.
 However, its replacement will continue to have this new API to set a candidate roster.

 ## Data Structure

-The Hedera app is already responsible for managing the address book.
+The App is already responsible for managing the address book.
 We propose that it continues to do so, and when it receives a HAPI transaction, creates a candidate Roster object
 and passes it to the platform via the new API.
 The platform will then validate the roster and store it in the state.